Vehicle fire, 18-wheeler crash cause early morning closure on Scenic Highway

 The incident occurred shortly before 4:15 a.m. and led to the closure of northbound Scenic at Mt.
 Pleasant Zachary Road.

-Officials say a vehicle fire occurred, but has since been extinguished, an 18- wheeler trailer that was hauling oil continues to block the roadway.
+Officials say a vehicle fire occurred, but has since been extinguished, an 18- wheeler trailer that was hauling oil continues to block the roadway

 Officials have confirmed that this is not a hazmat situation.